Ziad-Abaza/Indoor-Smart-Navigation/README.md

 ## Usage

 ### Running the Basic Environment

-To run the basic simulation environment:

 ```bash
 python smart_city_env.py
 ```

-This script will:
+This will:
-- Initialize the grid-based environment.
+- Initialize the environment.
-- Randomly position the agent on a road.
+- Place the agent at a random starting point.
-- Allow the agent to move randomly until all tower points are visited.
+- Allow movement until all signal towers are visited.
-- Render the environment using Pygame.
+- Render the simulation using Pygame.

-### Running the Advanced DQN Environment
+### Running the DQN Navigation Model

-To train and test the DQN-based agent:

 ```bash
 python smart_city_DQN.py
 ```

-This script will:
+This will:
-- Initialize the enhanced simulation environment.
-- Set up a DQN agent with noisy layers.
-- Train the agent over multiple episodes while rendering the simulation.
+- Train the agent using deep reinforcement learning.
-- Save the trained model for later use.
+- Save the trained model.
-- Run test episodes to demonstrate the agent’s performance.
+- Test navigation efficiency under different conditions.

-## Visualization
+## Environment Visualization

 Below is an example of the environment rendered using Gym: